opil/documentation/docs/admin/RAN/opil_server_ran_install.md

   <arg name="robot_1_description" default="robot_description_default"/>
 ```

 The parameter **robot_1_id** sets the ID of the robot.
 The ID must be unique and can be random generated or from the robot name.
 The ID follows the UUID standard (https://en.wikipedia.org/wiki/Universally_unique_identifier).
-For generating a random UUID the v4 standard must be used, for generating a UUID from a given name UUID standard v5 must be used:
+For generating a random UUID the v4 standard must be used, for generating a UUID from a given name UUID standard v5 must be used.
 ```xml
   <arg name="robot_1_id" default="00000000-0000-0000-0000-000000000001"/>
 ```